 The 4 types of videos

-Not every type of video automatically needs subtitles and audio description.
+Not every type of video automatically needs captions and audio description.
 The crucial factor is how much information is conveyed through sound and image.
 Four categories can be distinguished in this regard.

 1. Silent videos